Resources: Guidelines for Writing a Clear Business Purpose

 Describe the benefit to Stanford.
 For example, does it further ongoing research or teaching efforts?

 Indicate the date or inclusive dates the activity took place.
-Specific dates are also part of the item descriptions, and dates included in the Business Purpose can be more general (the entire trip, for instance, instead of the date of each meal).
+Specific dates are also part of the item descriptions, and dates included in the Business Purpose can be more general (the dates of an entire trip, for instance, instead of the date of each meal).

 Give the location of the activity: to/from destinations, restaurant name and city, or other appropriate information.

-In general, a Business Purpose should be written so that someone reading it at some future time (e.g. 2-3 years later) would have no questions about the activity and why it was reimbursable.
+In general, a Business Purpose should be written so that someone reading it at some future time (e.g., an auditor reviewing the expense 2-3 years later) would have no questions about the activity and why it was a permissible Stanford expense.

 Examples of Business Purpose Descriptions Which Meet University Requirements